rei/rei-cedar-docs/docs/release-notes/spring-2022/README.md

 ## Bug Fixes

+### CdrPopover
-- CdrPopover has been updated to address an issue where the component would emit its `open` event twice in certain circumstances.
+- Addressed an issue where the component would emit its `open` event twice in certain circumstances.
+- Addressed an accessibility issue where focus wasn’t being correctly assigned when multiple popovers were in use.

 ## Deprecations

 ### Vue 2

-In preparation of our Vue 3 migration we are deprecating the Vue 2 based component library.
-We will support this final release of the Vue 2 library with basic maintainence and bug fixes for an additional 12 months.
-Once we release our Vue 3 library, we will re-publish our Vue 2 libray as `@rei/cedar-vue-2`.
+To prepare for our Vue 3 migration, we're deprecating the Vue 2 component library.
+We'll provide basic maintenance and bug fixes to support this final Vue 2 release for an additional 12 months.
+Once our Vue 3 library is released, we'll republish our Vue 2 library as `@rei/cedar-vue-2`.

 ## Breaking Changes
 ### Removals